openstack/watcher/doc/source/deploy/configuration.rst

 - `watcher-dashboard`_: An Horizon plugin for interacting with the Watcher service.

-Additionally, the Bare Metal service has certain external dependencies, which are very similar to other OpenStack services:
+Additionally, the Watcher service has certain external dependencies, which are very similar to other OpenStack services:

 - A database to store audit and action plan information and state.
 You can set